krebso/neuwuronka/README.md

   - The format of these files has to be the same as the supplied training/testing labels:
      - One prediction per line.
-     - Prediction for i-th input vector (ordered by the input .csv file) must be on i-th line in the associated output file.
+     - Prediction for i-th input Vector (ordered by the input .csv file) must be on i-th line in the associated output file.
      - Each prediction is a single integer 0 - 9.
   - Replace the first line of this file with UČOs and names of all team mebers.